 Chris Sherwood is a project manager by day and avid home and garden scholar by night who loves to share his trials and success with others.

 Weeds play an unavoidable role in gardening regardless of where you live in the world.
 While the types of weeds may change based on your location, their ability to pop up in even the most inhospitable places is one of nature's true miracles.
 But when these little miracles start to compete for space and nutrients with the plants you actually want in your garden, weeds quickly become a never-ending nuisance that have helped launch a billion dollar chemical industry for commercial weed killers.
-With increasing evidence that many of these commercial products not only harm the environment but can also cause cancer and other physical harm to your family and the other living things on your property, here's a few organic alternatives to help you reclaim your garden.
+With increasing evidence that many of these commercial products not only harm the environment but can also cause cancer and other physical harm to your family and the other living things on your property, some gardeners prefer a more natural method for weed management.
+Here are a few organic alternatives to help you reclaim your garden.

 The most obvious way to deal with weeds is to pull them out.
 But considering most readers are looking for easier organic weed control options, corn gluten meal may be an option if you apply it early enough in the season.
 Corn gluten meal smothers out weed seeds when applied early in the spring before weeds have a chance to develop strong root systems.
 Simply schedule a time early spring when there's no rain in the forecast and apply a corn gluten product labeled as a pre-emergent herbicide using the directions on the package.
 This is also great for lawns as it won't kill the already established grass, but will smother out weeds that have to regrow each year when applied early enough.
 It's also naturally high in nitrogen, which can give your grass a growth boost.
 You'll most likely need to reapply the product every six weeks and it's not effective on weeds that have already taken hold.